wraithan/resume/docs/gigs.rst

 Here I worked in the QA department testing software and hardware.
-The primary project I was hired for were 2 lines of computers that a company was going to release and they wanted some independant stress testing done in a wide range of activities.
+The primary project I was hired for were 2 lines of computers that a company was going to release and they wanted some independent stress testing done in a wide range of activities.
 Online gaming, word processing, downloading content, watching HD video both streaming and off a Blu-Ray.